RetellAI/retell-custom-llm-node-demo/README.md

 The `src/twilio_api.ts` contains helper functions you could utilize to create phone numbers, tie agent to a number, make a phone call with an agent, etc. Here we assume you already created agent from last step, and have agent id ready.

-To ues these features, follow these steps:
+To use these features, follow these steps:

 1. Uncomment twilio client initialization and `ListenTwilioVoiceWebhook(this.app)` in `src/server.ts` file to set up Twilio voice webhook.
 What this does is that every time a number of yours in Twilio get called, it would call this webhook which internally calls the `register-call` API and sends the correct audio websocket address back to Twilio, so it can connects with Retell to start the call.